jzebedee/solacon/README.md

 ![solacon](assets/Solacon.svg.png)

 This package is a .NET implementation of the *Solacon* algorithm.
-A *solacon* is a variation of an [identicon](https://en.wikipedia.org/wiki/Identicon), in the form of a solar/spiral/floral shape.
+A *solacon* is a variation of an [identicon](https://en.wikipedia.org/wiki/Identicon), a visual hash in the form of a solar/spiral/floral shape.

-This is also known as a "visual hash".

 The solacon is seeded with a value (string) which determines the shape, symmetry, and shades of the image.

 ![solacon examples](assets/solacon-examples.png)

+This implementation generates significantly (10-20%) smaller SVG files that are visually identical to the original Solacon algorithm.

 ## Usage